specCon18/amlinstall/README.md

 ---

-## Design Goals
+## Design Philosophy

-### TUI-first, CLI-secondary

-This project is intentionally **TUI-first**:
+This project is intentionally **TUI-first**, with explicit CLI subcommands provided as a secondary, non-interactive interface.

-- The primary user experience is interactive and optimized for human use.
-- The root command always launches the TUI by default.
-- The TUI provides guided input, validation, and immediate feedback.

-The CLI exists as a **secondary interface**, designed to be:

-- Explicit (required flags, no prompts)
-- Predictable (stable stdout output)
-- Suitable for automation, scripting, and CI environments

-This separation avoids mixing interactive behavior into CLI workflows while keeping both interfaces clean and maintainable.

-### Clear separation of concerns

-The codebase is structured to keep responsibilities isolated:

-- GitHub and git-related logic lives in reusable internal packages
-- Cobra commands act only as orchestration layers
-- The TUI is responsible solely for presentation and interaction
+The interactive terminal UI is the primary user experience and is optimized for guided, keyboard-driven workflows.
+The CLI exists to support automation, scripting, and CI use cases, and is designed to be predictable, flag-driven, and free of prompts.

+Architectural decisions prioritize clear separation of concerns, deterministic behavior, and long-term maintainability over feature density.

 ---